Charles A. Whittier: Civil War

 Whittier first served in the Union Army as a Second Lieutenant in the 20th Massachusetts Infantry Regiment.
 He was promoted to First Lieutenant on January 1, 1862.
 Serving as aide de camp to Major General John Sedgwick in the VI Corps of the Army of the Potomac from January 1863 until Sedgwick's death, Whittier was promoted to captain on April 1, 1863, and to major on April 25, 1863.
 As Sedgwick's assistant adjutant general, Whittier was one of the officers who witnessed Sedgwick's death from a gunshot by a Confederate soldier on May 9, 1864.
 Whittier continued to serve as an assistant adjutant general in the VI Corps until January 31, 1865, when he was promoted to lieutenant colonel and became an assistant adjutant general in the II Corps (Union Army) until August 1, 1865.

 On January 13, 1866, President Andrew Johnson nominated Whittier for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.

-After the end of the Civil War, Whittier continued to serve as an assistant adjutant general in the Union Army and then in the Regular Army (United States) from November 30, 1866, in the Military Division of the Pacific until April 19, 1869, when he became unassigned.
+After the end of the Civil War, Whittier continued to serve as an assistant adjutant general in the Union Army and then in the Regular Army from November 30, 1866, in the Military Division of the Pacific until April 19, 1869, when he became unassigned.
 He was mustered out of the volunteers on November 30, 1866.
-He held the regular army grade of captain in the 17th Infantry Regiment (United States) from July 28, 1866.
-He was transferred to the 32nd Infantry Regiment (United States) on April 17, 1867, and was unassigned April 19, 1869.
-He was assigned to the 19th Infantry Regiment (United States) on February 15, 1870.
+He held the regular army grade of captain in the 17th Infantry Regiment from July 28, 1866.
+He was transferred to the 32nd Infantry Regiment on April 17, 1867, and was unassigned April 19, 1869.
+He was assigned to the 19th Infantry Regiment on February 15, 1870.
 He resigned from the army on August 3, 1870, to become a lawyer.